 Also, for each Squawk Box ordered, a percentage goes to parrot rescues.
 Not only do you provide fun new treats to your own bird, but you help other parrots as well!

 This review is for the Little Birdie.
-My assistant reviewer, Kiwi the Lovebird, is always happy to stick around to see the new toys she received!
+My assistant reviewer, Kiwi the Lovebird, is always happy to stick around to see what’s new and fun in her box.
 Fun thing: non-bird pet can also enjoy these box, such as squirrels or hamsters!
 Of course, the bird is not included with the box, you have to provide your own diva!

 Everything is packed with paper and both the box and packaging are bird safe.
 So bigger birdie will have a blast with the box!

-I’m impressed by the variety of toys available out there as Kiwi has been subscribed to Squawk Box for over two years now and she received the same toy only a couple of times.
+I’m impressed by the variety of toys available out there as Kiwi has been subscribed to Squawk Box for a long time now and she received the same toy only a couple of times.
+And it’s usually a toy she loves and has destroyed, so it’s a win.
 It’s fun to get a box of new toys and treats to discover, instead of spending countless hours at the pet store in front of a very limited selection to end up buying the same toy over and over again!
 And sometimes, your bird will surprise you by loving a toy or treat you were sure it would hate!

 What do you think of this month’s Squawk Box?